 The Treeing Walker Coonhound, or Treeing Walker for short, is so-named because it’s a hunting dog that chases game into trees.
 We’ll break down that long name further in just a moment.
 Here are five interesting facts about the Treeing Walker Coonhound.

 1. It’s a Truly Southern Breed

 The Treeing Walker Coonhound is as Southern as biscuits and gravy, magnolia trees, and William Faulkner.
 The Treeing Walker was born when a dog of unknown origin named Tennessee Lead was crossed with a Walker Foxhound, which was named for Thomas Walker, a Virginia breeder who played a key role in the breed’s development in the mid-1700s.

 2. They Were Bred to Hunt Raccoons

 The Treeing Walker was originally bred to track raccoons—that’s where the name “Coonhound” comes from—and chase them up into trees.
 The Treeing Walker’s keen nose and superior speed and endurance make them an excellent hunter, even at night, when raccoons are active.

 3. They Are Very Vocal

 Similar to the Beagle, the Treeing Walker vocalizes in different ways to communicate while on the hunt.
-He makes a bugle-like sound while tracking, so his master can easily follow him.
-When he traps an animal in a tree, he switches to a short, choppy bark.
+They make a bugle-like sound while tracking, so their master can easily follow them.
+When they trap an animal in a tree, they switch to a short, choppy bark.

 There are many different coonhound breeds, but the Treeing Walker has been referred to as “the people’s choice” among coonhounds.
 Many hunters think these dogs are the best for competitions because they are more “hot-nosed,” meaning they will abandon an older scent trail for a fresher one, resulting in more catches.